fallen-icarus/meditations-blog/The DeFi Hypothesis/README.md

 > [!IMPORTANT]
 > If a central bank makes a 20 year investment, it is more concerned with whether it will be able to
 > claim its profit in 20 years than whether its trade goes through within the next 5 seconds.
 In
-> other words, it prefers censorship resistance.
+> other words, it prefers censorship-resistance.

-DEX A, catering to censorship resistance, will attract greater liquidity, making it the natural base layer.
-DEX B, with smaller but faster trades, can then tap DEX A's surplus liquidity through targeted interoperability, creating the layered hierarchy where censorship resistance anchors throughput.
+DEX A, catering to censorship-resistance, will attract greater liquidity, making it the natural base layer.
+DEX B, with smaller but faster trades, can then tap DEX A's surplus liquidity through targeted interoperability, creating the layered hierarchy where censorship-resistance anchors throughput.

 But why does censorship-resistant settlement give DeFi a competitive advantage over TradFi?
 Consider